 Today's Document.
 The National Archives Catalog.
 Documents.
 Aggression from the North.
 Ngo-Dinh Diem Birthday Greetings to President Kennedy.
 Records of the Office of Strategic Services (RG 226): Entry 211.
 The Text Message » Vietnam and the Ironies of History.
 “This is an American soldier – he is your friend.”

 Fifty-three percent of Americans believe their country "made a mistake sending troops to fight in Iraq" and 42% say it was not a mistake.
+The March 7-10 results mark the first time Gallup has asked this question since the full withdrawal of American troops in December 2011.
+Although majorities or near-majorities have viewed the conflict as a mistake continuously since August 2005, the current 53% is down from the high point of 63% in April 2008.
 News Release.
 For Immediate Release: January 24, 2012 Further information: Rachel Flor (617) 514-1662, email@example.com BOSTON– The John F.

 “Just take a run through the essential Vietnam War checklist,” wrote Tom Engelhardt in Mother Jones magazine, noting “there’s ‘quagmire’ ” and “the idea of winning ‘hearts and minds’ ” as well as “bomb-able, or in our era drone-able, ‘sanctuaries’ across the border” and even “a one-man version of My Lai.”
 Although these analogies are particularly attractive to critics — who see America’s battle in Afghanistan as even more futile than Vietnam and advocate a quick exit — they are deeply flawed.
 Americans Look Back at Vietnam War.
 Nras36_10_kuznick_peter_j.pdf.
 NSA spied on Martin Luther King, other Vietnam War critics.
 The National Security Agency eavesdropped on civil rights icon Martin Luther King Jr. and heavyweight boxer Muhammad Ali as well as other leading critics of the Vietnam War in a secret program later deemed "disreputable," declassified documents have revealed.